 Tracking your personal accomplishments and wellness comes in many forms.
 This site has covered many apps and connected devices that help do that.
 But sometimes a simple solution is better.

 One of the easiest ways to track your wellness is with a simple notebook.
 A simple wellness tracking Google sheet takes the old pen and paper to the next level.
+The best part is that you can customize it to your needs.

 Having a wellness sheet doesn’t have to be complicated.
 A few labeled rows and a quick link to the sheet from your smartphone home makes a Google sheet wellness solution as powerful and customizable as many of the top apps.